heartcombo/devise/README.md

 * Timeoutable: expires sessions that have no activity in a specified period of time.
 * Validatable: provides validations of email and password.
 It's optional and can be customized, so you're able to define your own validations.
 * Lockable: locks an account after a specified number of failed sign-in attempts.
 Can unlock via email or after a specified time period.
-* Encryptable: adds support of other authentication mechanisms besides the built-in Bcrypt (the default).

 ## Information